The Young Tradition >

 Magpie Lane sang The Boar’s Head Carol in 1993 on their Beautiful Jo album The Oxford Ramble.
 A live version recorded at the Roman Catholic Church of St. Dunstan, Woking, on 8 December 2012 was part of the 14 December 2012 entry of Andy Turner’s blog A Folk Song a Week.

-John Kirkpatrick sang The Boar's Head Carol in 2006 on his Fledg'ling CD Carolling and Crumpets.
-He commented in the liner notes:
+John Kirkpatrick sang The Boar’s Head Carol in 2006 on his Fledg’ling CD Carolling and Crumpets.
+He noted:

 Sung every year at the Christmas Boar’s Head feast at Queen’s College, Oxford, and one or two other noble institutions—clearly in an attempt to combine brain and brawn!
 This manner of singing to one’s Christmas dinner has been around in one form or another for six hundred years at the very least.